The New Construction Act

 - Personal Liability of Officers, Directors or Controlling Minds

 - What is the trust under the Construction Act?

 - What funds are subject of the trust?

-Ontario’s prompt payment provisions will come into force on or after October 1, 2019.
+Ontario's prompt payment provisions came into force on October 1, 2019.
 The key elements of the new legislation will be outlined including: